Msmastr74/Bogobot/DOCS.md

 - **Debug frame**: If `save_live_frame` is true, `live_720p.png` is written on each received frame.
 It is useful for checking crop coordinates and stream state, but it is disabled by default to avoid constant disk writes on small systems such as Android/Termux.

 ## Stream Stats Pipeline
 `plugins/stats.py` owns the live stream data pipeline.
+Its default source is the Bogostream stats API at `https://bogo.swapjs.dev/api/stats`.
+Set `stats_source` to `ocr` to use the older frame/OCR pipeline.

+In API mode, `stats.py` polls `bogostream_stats_api_url` every `bogostream_stats_api_interval` seconds.
+The API response supplies lifetime engine/crowd totals, engine/crowd/combined rates, all-time best, the best snapshot in the latest tick, its source, active contributors, and the current record holder. `tick_best_arr` is converted into `bot.sort_values`; green/red section state is derived by checking whether each section value equals its 1-based index.
+When that snapshot changes, the plugin emits the existing `bot.new_value(...)` callback so monitor, archive, and stats-monitor integrations continue to use the same event path.

-It registers an `@bot.new_frame_callback`, so every decoded stream frame flows through the same update path.
+In OCR mode, `stats.py` registers an `@bot.new_frame_callback`, so every decoded stream frame flows through the visual update path.

-For each frame, `stats.py`:
+For each frame in OCR mode, `stats.py`:

 - Records frame timing in debug logs.
 - Optionally writes `live_720p.png` when `save_live_frame` is true.